 Photo by Jean Cox

 The genus Gyromitra are also ascocarps and are often the harbingers of Morchella (or at least they tend to like the same general environments and fruit at about the same time of year).
 While these too have a hollow stipe and cap, they will lack the very distinctive pits seen with Morchella.
-Many of the species in this genus produce a toxin called gyromitrin, which can cause renal failure.
-Our stance at the AMS is to not eat them.
+Some of the species in this genus produce a toxin called gyromitrin, which can cause renal failure.
+Our stance at the AMS is to not eat them as they are not 'beginner' mushrooms.

 The genus Phallus, a branch of the stinkhorns (Phallaceae) will actually erupt from an 'egg' like structure and be covered with sticky and stinky spore mass called a gleba.
 The stipes will not be hollow, and you probably don't want to eat these stinky things.